 Preparation/Survival Scenario w/ AK47: There are “drum” magazines available for the AK-47 allowing you to load up 75 or even 90 rounds in an “always ready” drum magazine.
 As a survivalist, these drums are perfect as the springs are not activated until you wind it up.
 This allows you to always have it loaded and when needed, wind it up, snap it on, rack and fire.
 In most cases, it is not recommended to keep a magazine fully loaded for long periods of dormant time since the springs might be damaged.
 This means when you need it, it may not be working!
 So the winding drum is kind of unique in this way.
 For my AR-15’s, I load about 60% of its capacity so not to stress the springs.
 Xtreme Gear makes a cool 50 round drum magazine for the AR-15 which I've found to be high quality, but running 50 rounds through the AR-15 with any speed usually seems to cause drama in some other part of the gun.

 I keep several rifle mags in my chest rig hanging on the back door.
 Chest rig has a cross draw holster for a handgun where I keep a loaded Glock 19 with 3-4 extra, fully loaded Glock mags.
 My drop leg rig is there also, ready to go with a Sig Sauer P220 .45 caliber.
 All handguns are loaded with a combination of RIP fragmenting ammo and more traditional hollow points that are less fancy, but that have potentially more stopping power.
 At the very least, once a month I hit the range with all rifles and handguns, cycle the mags through and load up fresh new ammo, zero in scopes and sights, and clean the guns.
-I keep a small backpack ready to go with various essentials – sort of a mini bug out.
-My large bug out pack is in the room also, ready to go at a moment’s notice.
+I keep a small backpack hanging on the back of the bedroom door ready to go with various essentials – sort of a mini bug out pack.
+My large bug out pack is in the room and one is in the garage ready to be hucked up into the Jeep, all ready to go at a moment’s notice.
 It has everything my family needs to live completely isolated and alone off the grid without any outside sources of food, water, shelter or electricity.
-MRE’s for 4 weeks.
+MRE’s for 4-8 weeks.
 After that we’re hunting for our food.
 In the mountains around SoCal, it'll be deer, black bears, rabbits, mountain lions.
 Our rifles all have slings, so we can sling them all on our backs and move out on foot if necessary.
-An AK-47, an AR-15 and 1-2 handguns PER PERSON.
+An AK-47, two AR-15's and 4-5 handguns - about one handgun PER PERSON.
 Ammo cans with 1,000 rounds for all calibers - if we have the time to get them to the Jeep.
-If not, our bug out packs have ammo packs that will be sufficient for a long period unless we get over run by well armed gangs.
+If not, our bug out packs have ammo packs that will be sufficient for a long enough period unless we get over run by well armed gangs.
 Our bug out time is pretty fast.
-We can be dressed, rigged, and walking in 5 minutes.
+We can be dressed, rigged, and walking in 5-10 minutes.

-Conclusion: The Magpul AK47 from Century is priced well at around $759 - $925 with the Magpul furniture.
-It has proven to be durable in rugged environments wet or dry, loves any ammo you put in it, and is an excellent choice for an all-weather, reliable combat or survival rifle.
-The 7.62X39 round is also plenty powerful for hunting if required as a part of your survival effort.
+Conclusion: The Magpul AK47 from Century is priced well at around $759 - $1125 with the Magpul furniture.
+It has proven to be durable in rugged environments wet or dry, loves any brand of ammo you put in it, and is an excellent choice for an all-weather, reliable combat or survival rifle.
+The 7.62X39 round packs a wallop and so is plenty powerful for hunting if required as a part of your survival effort.